DOCUMENTATION

 precompile [aliases: rev]

-rl Query the remaining spending limit for a key on a specific token
+rl Query the remaining spending limit for a key on a specific

-[aliases: remaining-limit]
+token [aliases: remaining-limit]

-ul Update the spending limit for a key on a specific token [aliases:
+ul Update the spending limit for a key on a specific token

-update-limit]
+[aliases: update-limit]

 ss Set allowed call scopes for a key [aliases: set-scope]

-rs Remove call scope for a key on a target [aliases: remove-scope]
+rs Remove call scope for a key on a target [aliases:

 help Print this message or the help of the given subcommand(s)